Scholarship fund for the promotion of gender equality in science and academia

 The granting of a scholarship is subject to the availability of the promised funding from the Professorinnenprogramm III of the federal and state governments.
 Legal recourse is excluded.
 There is no legal claim to the granting of a scholarship.

-The call for applications for this scholarship fund is issued twice a year.
-The application deadline for the current round of calls is August 15, 2021.
-The earliest possible start of funding is October 2021.
+The call for proposals is issued twice a year.
+The application deadline for the current round is December 15, 2021.
+The earliest possible funding start date is March 2022.